The Talmudic Writings - Their Origins Chapter II

 c.
 (Paragraph 22) This Rabbi Jose, of Galilee, lived about the middle of the second century after Christ.

-d.
 (Paragraph 24) Rabbi Judah was preeminently called, “The Rabbi.”
 No other rabbi did so much to hold the Jews together as a people as he did.
 He was a great scholar, very pious, had accumulated great wealth which he lavished freely; was quite ambitious to build up a permanent ecclesiasticism among the Jews, in which plan he succeeded well.
 The time, labor, and means expended to gather the mass of traditions which had accumulated for nearly five centuries must have been tremendous; nevertheless he accomplished this before his death.
 The influence of his work has been so powerful that, like Romanism, it has succeeded in keeping the Jews together as a separate people with their peculiar customs, nearly seventeen hundred years.

 e.
 The following are the names of the six great divisions of the Mishna:

+First: Zeraim, or Seeds.
+This division contains eleven tracts.
 Second: Moed, or Festivals.
 This division has twelve tracts.
 Nearly all the laws and traditions concerning the Sabbath come under this order.

+tracts deal largely with the sacrificial system.
 Sixth: T-ho-roth, or Purifications, containing twelve tracts.

 f.
 The Jewish sages taught the following concerning the time and the manner the law should be studied and understood: